oracle-livelabs/developer/orcl-blockchain-platform/4-labs-obp-application/obp-apex-application.md

   ![Car Delaership](images/apex-confirmReceipt.png)

-Select "Accept Receipt" to complete order or "Withdraw Offer" to cancel the order.
+Select "Accept Receipt" to complete order or "Cancel Order" to cancel the order.

 12. Once purchaser Accepts receipt, the token transfer will now occur and the vehicle will be delivered to the new owner.